Why you should stop Creating Product Catalogs Old Fashioned Way?

 Things that PDF won’t give you, but an HTML5 flipbook will

 - The interactivity that a PDF can give you is limited to links.
 Flipbooks are much more interactive than that.
 Even to the extent of making the reader feel that they’re enjoying the comfort of a real book in which they can flip from page to page, without the need to send them a physical book.

 - You can’t embed a video into a PDF, so you can’t use it to show how a product works or the variety of ways in which it can be sold.
 Instruction by video is a huge seller; flipbooks can provide it, and PDFs can’t.

-- Flipbooks will give you much better SEO, because search engines can index flipbooks and they can’t index PDFs.
-(Really, if you want a single reason to buy a flipbook creator, we’ve just given you one.
-Getting search engines to index your catalog means that more people who are looking for what you sell will find you.
+- Flipbooks will give you much better SEO, because search engines can index flipbooks and they can’t index PDFs (Really, if you want a single reason to buy a flipbook creator, we’ve just given you one.
+Getting search engines to index your catalog means that more people who are looking for what you sell will find you is the same as if you were using SEO Services San Antonio to improve your results.
 What more could you ask?)